juxor/afaq/markdown/append133.md

 Ayn Rand, _"[u]nder capitalism . . . politics (state) and economics
 (capitalism) are separated . . .
-This, of course, is pure ideology, for Rand's justification of the state is that it 'protects' private property, that is, it supports and upholds the economic power of capitalists by coercive means."_
+This, of course, is pure ideology, for Rand's justification of the state is that it 'protects' private property, that is, it supports and upholds the economic power of capitalists by coercive means."_ [ **Ecology & Anarchism**, p.
-[**Ecology &amp; Anarchism**, p.
 189] The same can be said of "anarcho"-capitalism and its "protection agencies" and "general libertarian law code."
 If within a society a few own all the resources and the majority are dispossessed, then any law code which protects private property **automatically** empowers the owning class.
 Workers will **always** be initiating force if act against the code and so "equality before the law" reinforces inequality of power and wealth.

 This means that a system of property rights protects the liberties of some people in a way which gives them an unacceptable degree of power over others.